 If you watched the last film in the series, Resident Evil: Retribution, The film ends with Alice, Jill, Ada, Leon, and Wesker gearing up for a massive battle at the White House surrounded by helicopters and monsters for miles.
-In Resident Evil: The Final Chapter…none of that means anything because the film begins with Alice by herself three weeks later in a completely destroyed Washington D.C. meaning we have no idea what happened to all of these characters and we never will (fuck continuity).
+In Resident Evil: The Final Chapter…none of that means anything because the film begins with Alice by herself three weeks later in a completely destroyed Washington D.C. meaning we have no idea what happened to all of these characters and we never will.
 The Red Queen (who was the evil killer A.I. in the last movie) now suddenly wants to help Alice find a cure for the T-Virus and save the world.
-As I stated, if you watched the last film, the plot already makes no sense.
 Alice returns to Raccoon City to find the cure to the T-Virus that has been there all along.
 She reunites with Claire, who has been gone since the 4th film, together they are the last hope for humanity…again…for real this time.

 Resident Evil may have the worst continuity of any movie franchise I’ve seen.
 It’s like Paul W. S. Anderson doesn’t even watch his own movies.
 Every movie completely brushes off the events of the previous installment when it comes to the whereabouts of characters and the events that end the film leading to the next one.
 In Resident Evil: Retribution, Alice had a daughter, there was an angle with clones of old characters, the Red Queen was evil for no reason, and the whole film led up to a final battle with multiple major characters and this movie doesn’t even bother to address any of it, it’s like it didn’t happen.
 The characters just disappear and reappear at will and only vague explanations are given about their absences and how they survived.
 I could ask at least 50 questions about how this makes any sense but it would be a waste of time because I don’t believe the filmmakers put too much thought into it anyway.